 What is PTSD?

 PTSD is not just something that adults suffer from exclusively.
 Children and teens can also suffer from PTSD and can often have extreme reactions to the trauma.
-PTSD symptoms in young children (children under 6) can include:
+The symptoms are different in children than in adults, so it is important for parents to pay close attention to their child’s behavior.
+One major symptom is the nightmares that involve the initial event change to nightmares about monsters and other scary situations.

 - Wetting the bed after having learned to use the toilet